Embarcadero/Dev-Cpp/Source/README.txt

 2. Compiling associated tools

 There are a couple of executables that need to be compiled and/or put in the right folder when building a release.
-These files can be found in the Tools subfolder.
+These files can be found in the Source\Tools subfolder.
+Precompiled files are available in the Tools folder in the SourceForge repository.
+All three associated are required to be present by the setup scripts.

 	1) ConsolePauser.exe.
 This needs to be put in the root directory next to devcpp.exe.
 This executable is launched by devcpp.exe when a console